Using problem solving as a tool to increase productivity and employee satisfaction

 The nature of job roles has been evolving over the past few decades from repetitive production tasks to heuristic activities requiring knowledge and critical thinking skills.
-That change is projected to continue as we enter the 4thindustrial revolution.
-In spite of this change, companies are failing to adequately adapt HR and management practices to effectively motivate employees in the roles that are needed the most.
+That change is projected to continue as we enter the 4th industrial revolution.
+Despite this change, companies are failing to adequately adapt HR and management practices to effectively motivate employees in the roles that are needed the most.
 Studies have shown that the “carrot and stick” motivational theories that form the foundation of “pay for performance” based management approaches not only don’t work for roles that require creativity and thinking but can be de-motivating and counter-productive to the goals the company is seeking to achieve.

 ブログ画像1